grip-on-software/server-framework/README.md

-The Python module conforms to code style and typing standards which can be checked using Pylint with `make pylint` and mypy with `make mypy`, after installing the pylint and mypy dependencies using `make setup_analysis`.
+The Python module conforms to code style and typing standards which can be checked using Pylint with `make pylint` and mypy with `make mypy`, after installing the pylint and mypy dependencies using `make setup_analysis`; typing reports are XML formats compatible with JUnit and SonarQube placed in the `mypy-report/` directory.
+To also receive the HTML report, use `make mypy_html` instead.

 We publish releases to [PyPI](https://pypi.org/project/gros-server/) using `make setup_release` to install dependencies and `make release` which performs